How to Use ClickUp: The Ultimate Guide

 ClickUp Views could be discussed directly after the ClickUp Hierarchy.
 They are one of the most important features within ClickUp.

-However, it's important that you understand the ClickUp Hierarchy, Custom Fields, and Templates (mainly because now you know that you can turn your Views in to Templates) first.
+However, it’s important that you understand the ClickUp Hierarchy, Custom Fields, and Templates (mainly because now you know that you can turn your Views into Templates) first.

 Most teams will start by setting up a bunch of random Views in their Workspace.
-This is fine, but as you build and build and build in ClickUp, an overabundance of Views with no distinct purpose can overcrowd you Workspace and lead to confusion across your team.
+This is fine, but as you build and build and build in ClickUp, an overabundance of Views with no distinct purpose can overcrowd your Workspace and lead to confusion across your team.

 And confusion isn’t going to help get your team bought in to the platform.
 This is a big reason why teams fail to successfully implement their project management system.